-- Unfavorable economic conditions, including as a result of inflation or otherwise, could have a negative impact on consumer discretionary spending and therefore negatively impact our results of operations, financial condition and cash flows. - A reduction in the number of rounds of golf played or in the number of golf participants could adversely affect our sales. - We may have limited opportunities for future growth in sales of golf clubs and golf balls. - We may face increased labor costs or labor shortages, in particular with respect to our Topgolf venues business and our franchisees and licensees, that could slow growth and adversely affect our business, results of operations and financial condition. - A severe or prolonged economic downturn could adversely affect our customers' financial condition, their levels of business activity and their ability to pay trade obligations. - We face intense competition in each of our markets and operating segments, and if we are unable to compete effectively, it could have a material adverse effect on our business, results of operations, financial condition and growth prospects. - Our expanding apparel business, and operation of related retail locations, is subject to various risks and uncertainties, and our growth and strategic plans may not be fully realized. - Our Topgolf growth strategy depends in part on our and our franchisees' ability to open new venues in existing and new markets. - There can be no guarantee that a sufficient number of suitable Topgolf venue sites will be available in desirable areas or on terms that are acceptable to us in order to achieve our growth plan, or that we will be successful in addressing the other risks inherent in our business that will allow us to open new Topgolf venues in a timely and cost-effective manner or at all.
-If we are unable to open new Topgolf venues, or if venue openings are significantly delayed or face other obstacles, our revenues could be adversely affected and our business negatively impacted.
-New Topgolf venues, once opened, may not be profitable or may close, which would adversely affect our Topgolf business as well as our financial condition and results of operations and ability to execute our growth strategy. - If we are unable to successfully manage the frequent introduction of new products in our golf equipment business that satisfy changing consumer preferences, it could significantly and adversely impact our financial performance and prospects for future growth. - Our active lifestyle and Topgolf venues businesses face risks associated with changed consumer tastes and preferences and fashion trends. - Our golf equipment business and our active lifestyle business each have a concentrated customer base.
-The loss of one or more of our top customers could have a significant effect on our sales. - Changes in equipment standards under applicable Rules of Golf, including new rules intended to reduce distances through limitations on golf ball specifications, could adversely affect our business.
+- Unfavorable economic conditions, including as a result of inflation or otherwise, could have a negative impact on consumer discretionary spending and therefore negatively impact our results of operations, financial condition and cash flows. - Our revenue growth and profitability are impacted by our same venue sales, which have recently declined, and there are material risks to our ability to increase such sales. - A reduction in the number of rounds of golf played or in the number of golf participants could adversely affect our sales. - We may have limited opportunities for future growth in sales of golf clubs and golf balls. - We may face increased labor costs or labor shortages, in particular with respect to our Topgolf venues business and our franchisees and licensees, that could slow growth and adversely affect our business, results of operations and financial condition. - A severe or prolonged economic downturn could adversely affect our customers' financial condition, their levels of business activity and their ability to pay trade obligations. - We face intense competition in each of our markets and operating segments, and if we are unable to compete effectively, it could have a material adverse effect on our business, results of operations, financial condition and growth prospects. - The growth strategy for our Topgolf business depends in part on our ability to open new venues in existing and new markets. - New venues, once opened, may not be profitable or may close, which would adversely affect our business as well as our financial condition and results of operations and ability to execute our growth strategy. - If we are unable to successfully manage the frequent introduction of new products in our golf equipment business that satisfy changing consumer preferences, it could significantly and adversely impact our financial performance and prospects for future growth. - Our golf equipment business and our active lifestyle business each have a concentrated customer base.
+The loss of one or more of our top customers could have a significant effect on our sales. - International political instability and terrorist activities may decrease demand for our products and services and disrupt our business.